 James Sevasin – Political Science major and Sustainability minor

-The idea of the adjustable harpoon benches was inspired by a black inventor named Lewis Temple.
+The idea of the adjustable harpoon benches was inspired by an African-American inventor named Lewis Temple.
 He invented the whaling harpoon (also known as Temple’s Toggle).
-His invension became the standard harpoon of the whaling industry in mid-19th century.
+His invention became the standard harpoon of the whaling industry in mid-19th century.
 A skilled blacksmith, Lewis Temple was born a slave in Richmond, VA but moved to New Bedford, MA in 1829.
 By 1836, Temple was one of the 315,000 free African-Americans in the United States.
 He successfully operated a craft shop on the New Bedford waterfront.

 Temple had many conversations with the whalers who came to his shop.
 Throughout the course of these conversations, Temple learned that what was available at the time was not effective in holding a struggling whale.
 In 1848, he invented a new type of harpoon, in which the head of temple became locked in the whale’s flesh.

 Initially, whalers did not accept Temple’s harpoon.
 However, after some trials, most whaling captions came to appreciate Temple’s “Toggle Iron,” and realized that it was much better than the existing barbed head harpoon.
 Lewis Temple never patented his invention, but was able to make a good living from it.
 Due to an injury, Temple was unable to continue his business and destitute most significant invention in the history of whaling.
 However, his legacy remains.
-By designing adjustable benches, we celebrated Temple’s contribution to the whaling industry in New Bedford.
-During the process of our design, we were also inspired by other “adjustable” and “sustainable” examples.
-The “Open House” in York, Alabama was one example, among many others.
+By designing adjustable modular benches, we celebrated Temple’s contribution to the whaling industry in New Bedford.
+The benches are made of plywood sheets, which are all cut in the form of a harpoon.
+Like a harpoon they are moveable and can rotate and adjust to different seating positions.
+The plywood sheets are held together with a few metal frames and hinges.
+The sheets rotate to accommodate different forms of seating, including regular seating with or without the back support, or standing seating.
+If several are placed together, the seats can also be turned into a long bench for lying down, etc. During the process of creating our design, we were inspired by other “adjustable” and “sustainable” examples.

 Open House in York Alabama inspired our design.
 The project uses the materials from an abandoned house.
 Through a clever design, the new house physically transforms from the shape of a house into an open air theater by having its walls and roof fold down.